- Code BIOL3131

-- communicate problems and their solutions to both an intelligent public and a community of informed scientists
+- Communicate problems and their solutions to both the general public and other scientists.

-- read the literature critically to assimilate views on new findings and present these views in writing.
+- Read the literature critically to assimilate views on new findings and present these in writing.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.